mohitkumarahuja/Mapping-and-Localization-of-TurtleBot-Using-ROS/README.md

 6. Navigate around the world and build the map

-7. After complete mapping, save the map using below code , run *on the turtlkebot*
+7. After complete mapping, save the map using below code , run *on the turtlebot*

 `rosrun map_server map_saver -f /tmp/my_map`